 Students in the middle school continue to learn Spanish, technology, Lifeskills, art, physical education, and music.
-In addition to these, students in the middle school participate in mini-courses where they learn 3D printing and coding, communication skills, robotics, and digital photography.
+In addition to these, students in the middle school participate in mini-courses where they learn robotics and participate in the production of a play.

 Life skills such as ethical decision-making, responsibility, and respect for others are integrated across the curriculum.
 Students leave the Walden family with the self-motivation and confidence to tackle the challenges of high school.